openrndr/openrndr/README.md

 ## Using OPENRNDR

-You are adivsed to use the [OPENRNDR template](https://github.com/openrndr/openrndr-template) which provides a quick start to using the library.
+You are advised to use the [OPENRNDR template](https://github.com/openrndr/openrndr-template) which provides a quick start to using the library.

 ## Building OPENRNDR